Pattern hair loss: Weight training and other types of physical activity cause baldness

 Because it increases testosterone levels, many Internet forums have put forward the idea that weight training and other forms of exercise increase hair loss in predisposed individuals.
 Although scientific studies do support a correlation between exercise and testosterone, no direct study has found a link between exercise and baldness.
 However, a few have found a relationship between a sedentary life and baldness, suggesting exercise is causally relevant.
 The type or quantity of exercise may influence hair loss.

 Testosterone levels are not a good marker of baldness, and many studies actually show paradoxical low testosterone in balding persons, although research on the implications is limited.

-Baldness can be caused by emotional stress, sleep deprivation, etc.
+Baldness can be caused by emotional stress and/or sleep deprivation

 Emotional stress has been shown to accelerate baldness in genetically susceptible individuals.

-Stress due to sleep deprivation in military recruits lowered testosterone levels, but is not noted to have affected SHBG.
+Stress due to sleep deprivation in military recruits lowered testosterone levels, but it is not noted to have affected SHBG.
 Thus, stress due to sleep deprivation in fit males is unlikely to elevate DHT, which is one cause of male pattern baldness.
 Whether sleep deprivation can cause hair loss by some other mechanism is not clear.